Academic Standing: Undergraduate Students

 Students have the right to appeal the Academic Dismissal in accordance with the procedures outlined below:

-- The student will follow the procedures for academic appeals of his/her respective College/School.
+- The student will follow the procedures for academic appeals of their respective College/School.

 - Once the appeal is submitted to the respective College/School, the College/School or program appeal committee has sole discretion to determine if an interview with the student is warranted.